zxing-js/library/readme.md

 `npm install zxing-typescript --save`

-If you want to use plain js (es5):
+If you want to use plain js (build to es5, see tsconfig.js):

 `npm run build.node`